-Use case for delight stage sales collateral: Your success managers or customer service reps can send these types of late-stage collateral to customers who come to them for guidance.
+Use case for delight stage sales collateral: Your Consultants or customer service reps can send these types of late-stage collateral to customers who come to them for guidance.
 As the customer’s key point of contact in your company, these reps should make sure customers have what they need to succeed with your product or service and are informed about all that you offer.

 With an effective process for designing and distributing your sales collateral, you can keep potential buyers informed and help them recognize the value in your product or service.

 Sales teams must focus on how to address buyer needs and concerns at every stage of the sales funnel when developing their collateral strategy.
 We hope you find these best practices and sales collateral examples useful as you develop your own collateral strategy and system.

 If you need help creating engaging collateral for your teams, feel free to explore EBQ’s marketing services to learn what we can do for you.